automuteus/automuteus/internal/api/AUTHORIZATION.md

 guild's games while keeping the games, so other players' stats do not change.
 The guild reset takes the `ResetStats` action, which has the same bar as `WriteSettings`.
-The player reset uses `AllowsUserStatsReset`: `ResetStats` covers any player, and any verified member may reset themselves, as with `/stats user reset`.
-The player reset never touches other guilds, and since this change neither does the slash command.
+The player reset uses `AllowsUserStatsReset`: `ResetStats` covers any player, and any verified member may reset themselves.
+The player reset never touches other guilds.
 Both drop the guild's cached stats, match, and player documents.
 Both answer with the number of games affected. `POST /guild/settings/reset?guildID=...` takes `WriteSettings`.
 It writes the defaults over the row conditionally, honoring